hiddentao/linear-algebra/CONTRIBUTING.md

 * Keeps the code base clean and well structured
 * Contains functionality we think other users will benefit from too
 * Doesn't add unnessecary configuration options since they complicate future changes
+* Has updated the documentation for the project where necessary to document the new features and/or changes made